kactus-io/kactus/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for GitHub Desktop.
+This section guides you through submitting a bug report for Kactus.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.